CH332: Instrumental Methods of Analysis

 Grading: 40% Exams + 10% Homework + 25% Lab Reports + 25% Final Exam.

 The Homework is an important component of the course.
 Homework will be assigned every week.
 All homework assignments will be collected and graded.
 The grade for late homework will be reduced 20 percentage points.
-I expect that several times during the semester tests and other major assignments in your other courses will make it difficult to complete the homework assignments on time.
-Let me know if you are getting overloaded with other course work and we can make some modifications to the homework assignments.
+We expect that several times during the semester tests and other major assignments in your other courses will make it difficult to complete the homework assignments on time.
+Let us know if you are getting overloaded with other course work and we can make some modifications to the homework assignments.

 All students are expected to do their own work.
-In some cases I will ask you to work on experiments in small groups.
-I expect and encourage you to discuss the procedures and results of these experiments with your fellow classmates.
+In some cases we will ask you to work on experiments in small groups.
+We expect and encourage you to discuss the procedures and results of these experiments with your fellow classmates.
 It is also acceptable to work together on difficult homework assignments.
 However, the final lab reports and completed homework assignments should be your own work.
 This means that you should be able to explain in detail all of the steps and procedures used to solve a particular homework problem or lab assignment.
 If you work in groups acknowledge the contributions of others by listing their name at the top of your assignments.